Chris Feaster, VMD

 Dr. Feaster is a graduate of the University of Pennsylvania, School of Veterinary Medicine and has extensive experience in companion animal veterinary medicine and surgery.
-He grew up in Newtown and now resides in New Hope with his wife and young daughter, and their golden doodle (Claude), sheepdog (Nana), and shelter cat (Isaac).
+He grew up in Newtown and now resides in New Hope with his wife and young daughter, and their golden doodle (Claude), sheepdog (Nana), French bulldog (Peggy), and shelter cat (Isaac).

 Dr. Feaster obtained an engineering degree from Virginia Tech prior to veterinary school and has experience working in veterinary hospitals over the last 25 years.
 He has volunteered his time performing surgeries for animal shelters, has experience dealing with all common companion animal medical conditions, can perform all routine general surgical procedures on dogs and cats, and also enjoys working with pocket pets and smaller farm animals. |